Prevention • Education • Intervention

-To improve our communities’ health, safety and productivity by reducing the incidence and impact of alcohol and drug abuse.
+To improve the health, safety, and well-being of our North Texas community by reducing the impact of alcohol and drugs.

 Founded in 1946 as the Dallas Committee on Alcoholism by 30 prominent city leaders and nearly 200 committed citizens, our earliest mission was education of the public.
 By 1950, the Committee was accepted as an agency of the Community Chest of Greater Dallas (now the United Way of Metropolitan Dallas).

 Often a pioneer and forerunner in the field for the state and country, The Council recognized alcoholism as a disease eight years before the American Medical Association.
-As early as 1952, several of the Committee’s founding members were instrumental in establishing the Texas Commission on Alcoholism (now the Texas Department of State Health Services, Mental Health and Substance Abuse Services).
+As early as 1952, several of the Committee’s founding members were instrumental in establishing the Texas Commission on Alcoholism (now the Texas Health and Human Services, Mental Health and Substance Abuse Services).

-For seven decades, The Council has served as the foremost community-based organization in North Texas offering substance abuse prevention and intervention services.
+For 72 years, The Council has served as a foremost community-based organization in North Texas offering alcohol and drug prevention and intervention services.
 Our work has received accolades and awards, coverage by national publications, and inclusion in the Congressional Record.

-But most importantly, since opening its doors in 1946, millions of North Texans have been reached, changed and/or saved from the #1 preventable health problem in the United States – substance abuse.
+But most importantly, since opening its doors in 1946, millions of North Texans have been reached, changed and/or saved from substance misuse.

 INTERVENE when they do and PROMOTE RECOVERY for those who are already addicted.